L. Shankar: Early life, family and education

-Shankar was born in Madras, India, on 26 April 1950 as the sixth child into a family of musicians.
-His three sisters studied vocal music whereas Shankar and his two brothers - Vaidyanathan and Subramaniam were trained in both vocal music as well as violin playing.
-His father V. Lakshminarayana was a renowned Carnatic vocalist and violinist and his mother L. Seetalakshmi was a trained singer and played the veena.
+Lakshminarayana Shankar was born in Madras, India, on 26 April 1950 as the sixth child into a family of musicians.
+His three sisters studied vocal music whereas Shankar and his two brothers - Lakshminarayana Vaidyanathan and Lakshminarayana Subramaniam were trained in both vocal music as well as violin playing.
+His father Vaidyanatha Lakshminarayana was a renowned Carnatic vocalist and violinist and his mother Lakshminarayana Seetalakshmi was a trained singer and played the veena.
 Considered as a child prodigy, Shankar began vocal training with his father at the age of two.
 Within a year, he was able to hum complex lines of traditional Indian compositions.
 Having a vocal range of 5 1/2 octaves Shankar often emphasizes the importance of vocal training in addition to learning an instrument to better grasp the ornamentation in Indian music.
 He said, "If you learn vocals and instruments and get an all-round education in music, it makes you a better performer".

 By the age of three, Shankar was deeply immersed in music, regularly listening to the lessons his father gave to his older siblings and other disciples.
 Though considered too young to play an instrument and unable to participate, he memorized many of the songs they practiced through constant listening and was able to sing along.
 He recalled, 'When my brothers practiced violin, I would imitate with an imaginary violin made of two sticks.'
 On his fifth birthday, when offered a tricycle, Shankar instead asked for a violin.
 He received his first violin (quarter size violin from Germany) at the age of 5 and when he began playing the violin, the lines he practiced were vocal melodies he had learned.
 At the age of 7, he gave his first public concert during a festival at the Nallur Kandaswamy temple in Jaffna.